Gurumin: Gameplay

+Release

+It was originally released in Japan in December 2004 for Windows.
+A PlayStation Portable version was later released in Japan in June 2006, then in 2007 in North America by Mastiff in February and in Europe by 505 Game Street in March.
+A Nintendo 3DS version, titled Gurumin 3D, was released in 2016.
+It was released on the Steam platform in 2015.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave the PSP version a total of 31 out of 40.

-Subsequent reviews for the 3DS port have been "mixed or average."
+Subsequent reviews for the 3DS port have been "mixed or average".